the-genemachine/Open-Source-LLMs/Manual/manual.md

 ### **Open-Source LLM Options**
 1. **Accessing Models via Cohere or Individual Websites**
-   Example: Command R Plus model provided by Cohere.
+   Example: Command R7B model provided by Cohere.
    - Direct access to LLMs via individual company pages.
    - Not recommended due to the need for multiple interfaces.